-After running DRC, any violations will be shown in the center part of the DRC Control window.
+After running DRC, any violations will be shown in the center part of the DRC window.
 Rule violations, unconnected items, and differences between the schematic and the PCB are shown in three different tabs.
-The controls below the list of violations can be used to show or hide violations depending on their severity.
-A report file in plain text format can be created after running DRC using the Save button.
+A list of the ignored tests is shown in the fourth tab.
+A report file in plain text format can be created after running DRC using the Save... button.